North Pacific right whale: Whaling before 1835

 In Japan, hunting for right whales dates back at least to the 16th century, although stranded whales had been used for centuries before then.
 In 1675, Yoriharu Wada invented a new method of whaling, entangling the animals in nets before harpooning them.
-Initially the nets were made of straw, later replaced by the stronger hemp.
-A hunting group consisted of 15–20 Seko-bune or "beater" boats, 6 Ami-bune or netting boats and 4 Mosso-bune or tug boats, for a total of 30–35 boats with crews totaling about 400.
+Initially, the nets were made of straw, later replaced by the stronger hemp.
+A hunting group consisted of 15–20 Seko-bune or "beater" boats, 6 Ami-bune or netting boats, and 4 Mosso-bune or tugboats, for a total of 30–35 boats with crews totaling about 400.
 In addition to right whales, they took gray whales and humpback whales.

 Miyamoto Musashi plunges his sword into a giant whale, from a 19th-century print by Utagawa Kuniyoshi.
 Its markings clearly identify it as a North Pacific right whale.

 Hunts took place in two regions: the south coast (modern Mie, Wakayama and Kōchi Prefectures) on the east coasts, and the waters north of the prefectures from Kyoto to Yamaguchi and to the west of Kyūshū which hunted in the Sea of Japan.
 Off the south coast of Japan, hunting lasted from winter to spring.
 Catches in Kōchi Prefecture between 1800 and 1835 totaled 259 whales.
 Catches at Ine on the Sea of Japan during the period 1700–1850 averaged less than 1 per year.
-Catches at Kawaijiri also on the Sea of Japan averaged 2 per year from 1699 to 1818.
+Catches at Kawaijiri, also on the Sea of Japan, averaged 2 per year from 1699 to 1818.

 A few Native American tribes hunted in the North Pacific.
-Their catches were much lower than the Japanese.
+Their catches were much lower than those of the Japanese.
 The Inuit along the western and northwestern coasts of Alaska have hunted whales for centuries.
 They prefer the bowhead whale, and occasionally the gray whale.
 They hunted at or beyond the northern limits of the right whale's range.

 Aleuts hunted E. japonica and Gray whales along the Aleutian Islands and the Alaska peninsula, using poisoned harpoons.
 The catch was not recorded, but is unlikely to have been more than a few per year.

-The Nootka, Makah, Quileute and Quinault tribes of Vancouver Island and the coast of Washington were also skilled whalers of the gray and humpback whales.
+The Nootka, Makah, Quileute, and Quinault tribes of Vancouver Island and the coast of Washington were also skilled whalers of the gray and humpback whales.
 Right whales were rare in their catches.

-The North Pacific was the furthest whaling ground from New England and Europe markets.
+The North Pacific was the furthest whaling ground from New England and European markets.
 During the open-boat whaling era, the mainly American ships hunted in the nearest ranges first.
 As the fleet grew, boats spread to the eastern North Atlantic and, by the 1770s, the South Atlantic.
 Following the lead of the British, American vessels first sailed the South Pacific in 1791, and by the end of the decade had reached the eastern North Pacific.
 By the 1820s, the whalers had started to use Lahaina, Hawaii, as a base for hunting sperm whales.